 This low-fat omelette is ideal for aggressive fat loss during a nutritious Protein-Sparing Modified Fast style diet.

-This low-fat nutrient-dense omelette is ideal for a nutrient-dense Protein Sparing Modified Fast for aggressive fat loss.
-It is designed to maximise satiety to help you eat fewer calories while still providing all the micronutrients you need, even in an energy deficit.
+We designed it to maximise satiety to help you eat fewer calories while still providing the nutrients you need, despite being in an energy deficit.

-Most of the energy in this recipe comes from the ground turkey, which is an incredibly lean source of protein and also provides plenty of vitamins B3, B5, B6 along with choline and zinc.
+Most of the energy comes from ground turkey, an incredibly source of lean protein.
+In addition, it provides plenty of vitamins A, B3, B5 and B6, along with essential minerals like copper, choline, selenium, and zinc.

-The egg white provides some more protein as well as B2, selenium and some sodium while the spinach looks after vitamins A, C and K along with folate, calcium, copper, iron, magnesium and potassium.
+Egg white provides additional protein, B2, selenium, and some sodium.
+Spinach looks after vitamins A, C, and K and other essential nutrients like folate, calcium, copper, iron, magnesium, and potassium.

-The ingredients are pretty simple, but the trick is making sure you have a high-quality non-stick pan, so you don’t need to add too much fat.
-Although, if it turns out to be a bit of a scramble or crumble, it will still do the job.
+Tip: While the ingredients in this recipe are simple, the trick is to ensure you have a high-quality non-stick pan so you don’t need to add too much fat.

-One serve provides 240 calories, 47 g protein, 3 g fat and 3 g of net carbs
+One serve provides 240 calories, 47 g of protein, 3 g of fat and 3 g of net carbs.

 - Chilli flakes (optional)